DieselNet Technology Guide » Engine Design for Low Emissions » Exhaust Gas Recirculation

 Please log in to view the complete version of this paper.

 During the engine design stage, an EGR control strategy has to be developed to meet not just NOx reduction targets, but to ensure PM emissions meet design targets, that fuel consumption does not increase excessively and that vehicle performance meets customer expectations.
-In most modern diesel engines, it is not sufficient to simply control the amount of EGR flowing to the combustion chamber.
-It is also critical that the air-to-fuel (A/F) ratio—or more specifically the oxygen-to-fuel ratio to account for the oxygen in the recirculated exhaust gas—at all engine operating conditions is controlled to prevent excess particulate and smoke emissions.
+In most modern diesel engines, it is not sufficient to simply control the amount of EGR flowing to the combustion chamber; rather the EGR control strategy must fit in and work well with the entire engine management system.
+Since EGR can affect the availability of oxygen for the combustion process, EGR control strategies are typically tasked with two critical objectives: (1) ensure that the air-to-fuel (A/F) ratio—or more specifically the oxygen-to-fuel ratio is suitable at all engine operating conditions to meet performance and emissions objectives and (2) that the total mass of oxygen trapped in the cylinder is appropriate for the fuel injection quantity.
 Thus the EGR control system is an integral part of the air management system.

 The strong interaction between EGR control and air management is the primary issue from a control point of view.
 In many cases, the control and calibration of the EGR valve and the primary air management actuator (for example the VGT vanes) is via two separate closed control loops that can have significant negative interaction unless special measures are taken to minimize or prevent such interactions.

-For heavy-duty applications, the air management system for an engine with HPL EGR would be similar; the primary difference being that a mass air flow sensor would not be used and would be replaced with some means of measuring or estimating EGR flow rate.
+For heavy-duty applications, the air management system for an engine with HPL EGR would be similar; the primary difference being that a mass air flow sensor would not be used.

 Sensors.
 In order to control EGR with the required precision and accuracy, signals from a variety of sensors such as those shown in Figure 1, are required.
-Real sensors that measure common parameters such as temperature, pressure and flow or virtual sensors can be used (virtual sensors are software routines that calculate a parameter from various signals from real sensors and/or other system operational signals).
+Real sensors that measure common parameters such as temperature, pressure and flow or virtual sensors can be used.
 Some common sensors used for EGR control include:

 Additional information on sensors can be found in the literature [2514][2515].

-The reader is referred to the Controls for Modern Diesel Engines paper for clarification of terminology used in this paper and some basic concepts.
+The reader is referred to Controls for Modern Engines for clarification of terminology used in this paper and some basic control concepts.

 We extend out thanks to Chris Atkinson, Atkinson LLC, for reviewing this paper and providing valuable comments.